 Awarded a 2011 Caldecott Honor!
-A favorite joke inspires this charming tale, in which a little chicken’s habit of interrupting bedtime stories is gleefully turned on its head.
+A favorite joke inspires this New York Times best-selling tale, in which a little chicken’s habit of interrupting bedtime stories is gleefully turned on its head.

 It’s time for the little red chicken’s bedtime story—and a reminder from Papa to try not to interrupt.
 But the chicken can’t help herself!
 Whether the tale is Hansel and Gretel

 , she jumps into the story to save its hapless characters from doing some dangerous or silly thing.
 Now it’s the little red chicken’s turn to tell a story, but will her yawning papa make it to the end without his own kind of interrupting?
 Energetically illustrated with glowing colors—and offering humorous story-within-a-story views—this all-too-familiar tale is sure to amuse (and hold the attention of ) spirited little chicks.

 is an author-illustrator whose previous books include Leaves,